-I was impressed with the features found on all the Vevor wheels.
+I was impressed with the features found on the redesigned VEVOR Pottery 14" Wheels.
 Waterproof panel buttons for controlling wheel direction and lever or foot pedal (0-300 rpm) speed controls.
 A 450W brushless motor providing 0.6 horsepower and 60dB low noise.
 The ABS plastic splash pan is easy to attach and detach for cleaning.
-An aluminum wheel head ranging in size from 9.8 to 14".
+An aluminum wheel head is 14 inches although they have sizes ranging from 9.8 to 14 inches.

 Pros